-Your database uses a language called MySQL.
-Your website is reliant on a server-side language called PHP.
-Whenever your website URL is entered into the browser, WordPress uses PHP commands to connect to the MySQL database, get the information needed, and then displays everything on the screen.
+Your database uses a language called MySQL, and your website depends on a server-side language called PHP.
+Whenever your website URL is entered into the browser, WordPress uses PHP commands to connect with the MySQL database, get the information needed, and then display everything on the screen.

-This is where the error comes into play.
-The error occurs when, for whatever reason, WordPress cannot access the information in the database via PHP commands.
-When that happens, WordPress basically doesn't know what to do next, so the only thing it can say is, "Error establishing a database connection."
+At this point, WordPress stops accessing the information in the database via PHP commands.
+When that happens, WordPress doesn't know what to do next, so the only thing it can say is, "Error establishing a database connection."

-With that being said, there can be a handful of reasons why the error occurs.
-Some of the more common ones:
+There can be a handful of reasons why the error occurs but some of the more common ones:

 - Incorrect login credentials: WordPress needs a specific login and password to access the database.
-If those have been changed for any reason then WordPress will no longer be able to fetch anything from the database.
+If those have been changed for any reason, WordPress will no longer fetch anything from the database.

-- Corrupted WordPress files: The core WordPress files can get corrupted as a result of a failed update, among others.
-This can include things like failed updates of the plugins, themes, and even the main WordPress software updates.
+- Corrupted WordPress files: The core WordPress files can get corrupted due to a failed update, among others.
+It includes failed updates of the plugins, themes, and even the main WordPress software updates.

-- Corrupted database: This might be a result of a rogue plugin messing up the database internally, a hacker’s attack, a theme failing, and many more.
+- Corrupted database: This might result from a problematic plugin messing up the database internally, a hacker’s attack, a theme failing, and many more.

-- Too much traffic: Even though this is a good problem to have, it’s still a problem.
+- Too much traffic: Even though this is a good problem, it’s still a problem.
 Specifically, your database might be unresponsive due to a high spike in traffic.

 Get In Touch With Your Web Host Provider